hbshrestha/hbshrestha.github.io/_pages/about.md

 ========
 I am an energy and climate policy analyst currently working at [Climate Analytics](https://www.climateanalytics.org).
 My main research interests include but not limited to data science, energy system modelling, and integration of renewable energy.

-My hobbies include watching football (I am a big fan of FC BARCELONA), visiting museums, travelling, etc.
+My hobbies include watching football (I am a big fan of FC BARCELONA), visiting museums, travelling (I have visited about 20 countries till date), etc.

 A data-driven personal website
 ======